Information Session for Professionals

 Tuesday 10 March 2026: A Guide to Insurance / Energy Bills and Support Available

-You can download the programme leaflet from here.
+You can download the CwC programme leaflet from here and the Dementia one from here.

 To book a place or for further information on any of the above, please contact your Training Co-ordinator: